Dakota Prukop leads winning drive, Argos beat Ticats 23-16 in CFL pre-season

+"It was great to see Jeff play well.
+I thought he moved the football team," said Toronto's new head coach Marc Trestman.
+"McLeod played well, he hung in there.
+It was tough early on playing against the guys he was playing against.
+He stood in there and made a play when we needed a play and got us back in the game.

+"You saw what Dakota did.
+He had a chance to make some plays and have an impact on the game so I was excited for all of them."

-HAMILTON — Toronto quarterback Dakota Prukop hit Jamel Johnson for a 28-yard touchdown late in the fourth as the Argonauts climbed out of a 16-0 deficit to defeat the Hamilton Tiger-Cats 23-16 at Tim Hortons Field in CFL pre-season action Friday night.
+Prukop hit Jamel Johnson for a 28-yard touchdown late in the fourth as the Argonauts completed its rally.

-Prukop, fighting for a spot on the practice roster, was the third Toronto pivot to see action and led the 97-yard game-winning scoring drive, taking the lead for the first time with 3:02 left in the game.
+Prukop, fighting for a spot on the practice roster, led the 97-yard game-winning scoring drive which gave the Argos the first lead of the game with 3:02 left.

 Toronto kickers Lirim Hajrullahu and Ronnie Pfeffer both saw playing time.
 Hajrullahu kicked a convert.
 Pfeffer missed both field-goal attempts, from 38 and 48 yards.
 He added a 68-yard punt single and a convert.
 Hamilton kicker Sergio Castillo kicked two converts.